 |Inner Strength Studios, Watertown, MA||February – May 2017|

 A great teacher is a great student.
 My yoga education has only just begun.
 I consider myself a life-long learner.
-As a yoga teacher, I will continue to learn from other yoga teachers as well as my students.
-I am currently participating in Advanced Yoga Teacher training at JP Centre Yoga and expect to earn my RYT-500 certification in June, 2019.
-I look forward to additional professional training in restorative yoga, adaptive yoga, yoga therapy, as well as nutrition.
+As a yoga teacher, I continue to learn from other yoga teachers in my regular yoga practice, as well as from my students.
+I look forward to additional professional training in adaptive yoga, trauma informed yoga, yoga therapy, as well as nutrition.

 Yoga Alliance, Arlington, VA

 The way you do anything, is the way you do everything.